 Another one of the major reasons why OTT TV is beneficial for advertisers has to do with the idea of non-skippable ads.
 On a site like YouTube, users can generally skip all advertisements after about five seconds.
 This means that they may never interact with a marketer’s content at all in a meaningful way.
 On most services on any OTT platform list, this isn’t the case.
 People are served ads before or during a show.
 This makes it far more likely that they’ll see and thus retain a marketing message due to if credibility.

 A major disadvantage to traditional streaming on sites like YouTube comes down to the fact that there is no set length for the content that is being published, particularly when it is uploaded by regular users.
-Clips can be more seconds in length, which hardly give people time to digest the video itself, let alone any advertising content that displays before or after it.
+Clips can be more than seconds in length, which hardly give people time to digest the video itself, let alone any advertising content that displays before or after it.
 With OTT services, you’re only watching premium content with far greater lengths in content.
 A television show will still be at least 20 to 30 minutes on average, while movies will be an hour and a half or more.
 People are more invested and they know what experience they’re signing up for, making them far more receptive to any advertisements they may see along the way.

 But perhaps the biggest benefit of all comes down to the fact that OTT platforms bring an incredible level of consumer freedom, and invite advertisers everywhere to come along for the ride.
-For consumers to enjoy content, they’ll begin their journey with a free OTT TV player or a set-top box like the AppleTV.
+For consumers to enjoy the content, they’ll begin their journey with a free OTT TV player or a set-top box like the AppleTV.
 Then, they sign up for OTT services and have a personal experience that is practically tailor-made for their tastes.

-Being a programmatic advertising platform, the gives Advertisers more options to reach their audience pulls as it based on the targets they set on their audience.
-This gives them more control over who is seeing their ads who are most likely to convert into customers.
+Being a programmatic advertising platform, the gives Advertisers more options to reach their audience pulls as it is based on the targets they set on their audience.
+This gives them more control over who is seeing their ads and who are most likely to convert into customers.
 That’s not something you can get with traditional streaming.